JoKneeMo/Plexidex/README.md

 Once that is done, you can access the page without ?refresh.
 To refresh your HTML in the future, just visit with ?refresh again.

 Feedback is welcome!

+## Troubleshooting
+### Initial pages are not saving
+This may be because the application cannot modify the /temp/sections.txt file

+Manually edit the file and add a new row for each title;key.
+You can get the key by browsing to http://<plexip>:<port>/library/sections/

+example: Movies;2